vocksel/elixir/README.md

 **Note:** the locations for `options.source` and `options.build` are relative to where you call Elixir from.
-If you have Elixir under `project/lib/elixir`, and your build file under `project/build.lua`, then when you run the build script it will find the source folder under `project/source`.
+If you have Elixir under `project/lib/elixir`, and your build file under `project/build.lua`, then when you run the build script it will find the source folder under `project/source/`.

 #### options.source

 - Type: `String`
 - Default: `source`

-Name of the directory that holds your source code, relative to where you call Elixir from.
-Automatically generated when Elixir is run, but you'll likely want to create it yourself.
+Name of the directory that holds your source code.

 #### options.build

 - Type: `String`
 - Default: `build`

-Name of the directory where the model file is output.
+Name of the directory where the model file is output to.
 Automatically generated when Elixir is run.

 #### options.fileName